Boston University: Athletics

 Boston University's NCAA Division I Terriers compete in men's basketball, cross country, golf, ice hockey, rowing, soccer, swimming, tennis, track, and lacrosse, and in women's basketball, dance, cross country, field hockey, golf, ice hockey, lacrosse, rowing, soccer, softball, swimming, tennis, and track.
-Boston University athletics teams compete in the Patriot League, Hockey East, and Colonial Athletic Association conferences, and their mascot is Rhett the Boston Terrier.
+Boston University athletics teams compete in the Patriot League, Hockey East, and Coastal Athletic Association conferences, and their mascot is Rhett the Boston Terrier.
 As of 1 July 2013, a majority of Boston University's teams compete in the Patriot League.
 On April 1, 2013, the university announced it would cut its wrestling program following the 2013–14 season.

 The Boston University men's hockey team is the most successful on campus, and is a storied college hockey power, with five NCAA championships, most recently in 2009.
 The team was coached by hall-of-famer Jack Parker for 40 seasons, and is a major supplier of talent to the NHL, as well as to the 1980 USA Olympic gold medal-winning men's hockey team.
-The Terriers have won 31 Beanpot titles, more than any other team in the tournament, which includes Harvard University, Boston College, and Northeastern University.
-The BU Women's ice hockey team has won 2 beanpot titles, once in 1981 and once in 2019.
+The Terriers have won 32 Beanpot titles, more than any other team in the tournament, which includes Harvard University, Boston College, and Northeastern University.
+The BU Women's ice hockey team has won 2 Beanpot titles, once in 1981 and once in 2019.
 Boston University also won a game in 2010 against Boston College at Fenway Park by a score of 3–2, played a week after the NHL Winter Classic.

+In July 2024, Macklin Celebrini was drafted first overall to the San Jose Sharks of the NHL.
+He is the second Terrier to be drafted first overall—with Rick DiPietro going first in 2000 to the New York Islanders.